Damocles2/OpenSnoo/README.md

 # OpenSnoo

 ![logo](https://i.ibb.co/VwZpkTM/Opensnoo-logo.png)

-Required additional libraries: PRAW, and PIL.
-All other come standard with Python.
+**PS: Make sure to put your api key in the login section at the top before using!
+Don't have one?
+Go to https://www.reddit.com/prefs/apps and then and then create new app.
+Then all you have to do is copy and paste that into the script!**

-**Update: It runs on raspberry pi 3 with amazing performance, yay!**
+**Required additional libraries: PRAW, and PIL.
+All other come standard with Python.**

 OpenSnoo is an extremely minimalist yet highly advanced reddit client with image suppport, no useless scrolling, autommatic image resisng and therefore a constant size...etc